robocupjunioraustralia/RCJA_Registration_System/docs/developer/permissionsFramework.md

 - Inherit from `AdminPermissions` for the ModelAdmin
 - Define `stateFilterLookup` on the ModelAdmin

-To filter foreign keys that link to that model, you must define `fieldsToFilterRequest` on the ModelAdmin for the Model with the field.
+To filter foreign keys that link to that model, you must define `fkFilterFields` on the ModelAdmin for the model with the field.

 ## Global objects